Evan620/OrionToken/README.md

-# TokenizeSME Platform
+# OrionToken Platform

 > 🚧 **Project Status: Under Development**

-A real-world asset (RWA) tokenization platform enabling small and medium enterprises to tokenize, manage, and trade their assets on the blockchain.
+Part of the Orion suite of enterprise solutions, OrionToken is a powerful asset tokenization platform enabling businesses to tokenize, manage, and trade their real-world assets on the blockchain.

 ## Features